huynhtuan17ti/cpp-optimization/README.md

 ## Overview
 In this repo, I split the topic into 2 smaller topics:
-1. A collection of standard provided functions or attributes to optimize cpp code.
+1. A collection of standard built-in functions or attributes to optimize cpp code.
 2. A collection of valuable methods/techniques from several docs to optimize cpp code.

 ### 1. Standard optimization
-In this section, I note all provided functions/attributes from the C++ standard libraries that can offer better runtime and more cache-friendly.
+In this section, I note all provided optimization from C++ standard libraries that can offer better runtime and more cache-friendly.

 | Id.                           | Title                                 | Note    |
 | ------                        | ------                                | ------  |